hendricksonsarahl/100-days-of-code/log.md

 Thoughts: Still on a roll with feeling like I'm starting to understand MySQL and how it interacts with Python/Flask!

 Link to work: <a href="https://github.com/hendricksonsarahl/get-it-done">Github</a>

+#Day 16: July 10.
+Monday

+Today's Progress: The get-it-done app is DONE!

+Thoughts: Pretty excited about being on a roll with this and using that momentum to knock out the next project, build-a-blog

+Link to work: <a href="https://github.com/hendricksonsarahl/get-it-done">It is done!</a>